ChillSpotIT/ChillTool-s/README.md

 **This Branch is used for the Desktop and Mobile developement APP**

 **Beware of imitations / use only the official ChillTool's release.**
+---
+### Disclaimer

+This software is provided **"as is"** for **educational and research purposes only**.
+Users are solely responsible for obtaining proper authorization before using this software and must comply with all applicable laws regarding privacy, data protection, and online conduct.

+The developers assume **no liability** for any misuse, illegal activity, or legal consequences resulting from the use of this software.
+All IP-related information displayed by the extension is processed **entirely on the client side** and **is never collected, stored, or transmitted externally**.

 # 🌐 ChillTool's